This is one of the easiest gifts you’ll ever make! This jar includes handmade fridge magnets that take minutes to make. Simple and cute!

 - Paper scraps in six patterns – and a piece for the mason jar lid

 - Craft glue

 These little Podgeable glass domes are the secret to my project!
-You can get them online or at Michaels (which is where I got mine).
+You can get them online (there are several brands) or at Michaels (which is where I got mine).
 Yes, they are real glass and pretty awesome.
 Perfect for making handmade fridge magnets.

 Place the domes on scrap pieces of paper and trace with a pen or pencil.
 I prefer using a pencil so that I can erase the pencil lines if necessary.